reymon359/how-to-live/advices/Don't compare yourself with others/index.md

 By comparing yourself to others, you are holding yourself back.

+Compare yourself with the person you were yesterday and with the person you are today.
+Focus on being a better version of yourself.

 ## Quotes

 > “Be yourself; everyone else is already taken.” ― Oscar Wilde